havelessbemore/munkres/README.md

 // Output: [[0, 2], [1, 1], [2, 0]]
 ```

-### Async

-See the [examples directory](./examples/) for using `munkres` and `munkresAsync` with one or more web workers.

 ## API

 - `munkres(costMatrix)`

   Executes the Munkres algorithm on the given cost matrix and returns a set of optimal assignment pairs.
 Even if there are multiple optimal assignment sets, only one is returned.

-- `munkresAsync(costMatrix, runner)`

-  Utilize one or more web workers to execute a parallel version of the Munkres algorithm.
-Compatible with any web workers or web worker library by implementing the [`Runner` interface](./src/types/async.d.ts).
-See the [examples directory](./examples/) for sample usage.

-  **Note**: Due to the nature of sharing memory between the main thread and web workers,

 ### Types